Syllabus for CSC121

 FINAL TIME

-You will have your final during the first two (2) days of Finals Week — Dec 11-Dec 12.
+You will have your final during Wednesday and Thursday of finals week — Dec 11-Dec 12.

 PREREQUISITES